✓ Loan Against Property from ₹2 Lakhs to ₹15 Cr ✓ Multiple Lending Partners ✓ Interest Rates Starting @ 9.24% Apply Now

 • The expenses incurred must be wholly for business and professional purposes

-2. Tax Benefit for Loan Against Property Under Section 24(b)
+2. Tax Benefits on Loan Against Property Under Section 24(b)

-You can enjoy income tax benefits on loans against property under Section 24(b) of the Income Tax Act of 1961.
+You can avail of tax benefits on loans against property under Section 24(b) of the Income Tax Act of 1961.
 However, you can avail of these conditions only if you are a salaried person and are using the sanction to buy a new house.

-This section allows you to enjoy tax benefits on the interest on a loan against property of up to ₹2 Lakhs.
+This section allows you to enjoy deductions up to ₹2 Lakhs.
 When filing ITR, you will need to provide proper documentation to establish that the borrowed sum has been used to purchase a house.

 Note that you cannot claim tax benefits for a loan against property under Section 24(b) if you are using the sanction to: